shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 Open Katta Web at http://localhost:8280 and log in with username `admin` and password `admin`.

 :::info
-See the katta-compose [README](https://github.com/shift7-ch/katta-compose#usage) for the profiles, variables, provisioned users, and endpoints.
+See the katta-compose [README](https://github.com/shift7-ch/katta-compose#usage) for the profiles, variables and endpoints.
 :::

 ### Content Security Policy (CSP) Settings